 Squarespace has a ton of perks, like solid uptime, support, and features.
 Here are all of the details.

-Our analysis of Squarespace’s uptime over the past seven months came out with an average uptime of 99.95%.
+Our analysis of Squarespace’s uptime over the past twelve months came out with an average uptime of 99.98%.
 Very respectable compared to many other web hosts.

-Throughout May, June, and September, we didn’t experience any downtime on our Squarespace site at all.
-Just look at our results for yourself:
+Throughout January, December, October, September, July, June, and April, we didn’t experience any downtime on our Squarespace site at all.
+Just look at our results for yourself.

 2. Comprehensive Customer Support